WellthCare

-The short answer is: it depends on the type of plan you have, the urgency of your medical situation, and the level of appeal you are on.
+It depends on the type of plan you have, the urgency of your medical situation, and the level of appeal you're on.
 Under federal law (specifically ERISA for employer-sponsored plans), there are strict deadlines that both you and the insurance company must follow.
-Missing one of these deadlines can forfeit your right to appeal, so understanding the clock is critical.
+Missing one of these deadlines can forfeit your right to appeal, so it's critical to know how the clock works.
+WellthCare, the first Health-to-Wealth Benefit System, prevents this kind of frustrating process by providing $0-co-pay preventive care that is verified and rewarded, reducing the need for appeals entirely.

-For the most common plans-those governed by ERISA (the Employee Retirement Income Security Act)-the timeline is roughly 180 days for your initial appeal, followed by a 30-to-60-day insurance company response period, and then a second-level appeal process that can take another 30 to 60 days.
-For urgent care claims, the timeline compresses dramatically to just 72 hours.
-Below, we break down each step in the typical appeals process.
+For the most common plans—those governed by ERISA (the Employee Retirement Income Security Act)—the timeline is roughly 180 days for your initial appeal, followed by a 30-to-60-day insurance company response period, and then a second-level appeal process that can take another 30 to 60 days.
+For urgent care claims, the timeline shrinks to just 72 hours.
+Here's a breakdown of each step.

 Step 1: The Initial Denial Notification